emirbasal/template-injection/README.md

-A small server-side template injection challenge for the HackMe Event at the HM.
+A small server-side template injection challenge for the HackMe-CTF Event at the HM.

 W100 - Weihnachtsgebäck